Why is opening up a small can of sauerkraut like opening up a huge can of WhoopAss? It’s like the stuff expands as soon as the air hits it!

 I was leading a craft workshop for kids, and we were making paper in one of the lessons.
 At the end of the lesson, I put the leftover paper pulp into a plastic tub and stuck it in the freezer to use for the next group.

-I had also used a container just like it for freezing (unlabeled) mashed potatoes.
+I had also used a container just like it containing frozen and (unlabeled) mashed potatoes.

 Guess who grabbed a container out of the freezer in the morning before work, and thawed out a tub of paper pulp for dinner?